freqtrade/freqtrade/docs/backtesting.md

 - `First trade`: First trade entered.
 - `First trade pair`: Which pair was part of the first trade.
 - `Backtesting from` / `Backtesting to`: Backtesting range (usually defined with the `--timerange` option).
+- `Total Profit %`: Total profit per stake amount.
+Aligned to the TOTAL column of the first table.
 - `Trades per day`: Total trades divided by the backtesting duration in days (this will give you information about how many trades to expect from the strategy).
 - `Best day` / `Worst day`: Best and worst day based on daily profit.
 - `Avg.
 Duration Winners` / `Avg.
 Duration Loser`: Average durations for winning and losing trades.
 - `Max Drawdown`: Maximum drawdown experienced.
 For example, the value of 50% means that from highest to subsequent lowest point, a 50% drop was experienced).
-- `Drawdown Start` / `Drawdown End`: Start and end datetimes for this largest drawdown (can also be visualized via the `plot-dataframe` subcommand).
+- `Drawdown Start` / `Drawdown End`: Start and end datetimes for this largest drawdown (can also be visualized via the `plot-dataframe` sub-command).
 - `Market change`: Change of the market during the backtest period.
 Calculated as average of all pairs changes from the first to the last candle using the "close" column.

 ### Assumptions made by backtesting